-Craig M. Mintzer, MD, MBA, is a board-certified orthopedic surgeon with Orlando Health Jewett Orthopedic Institute.
-He specializes in minimally invasive arthroscopic surgery of the knee and shoulder and sports medicine.
+Dr. Craig Mintzer is a board-certified orthopedic surgeon with Orlando Health Jewett Orthopedic Institute.
+He specializes in minimally invasive arthroscopic surgery of the knee and shoulder, as well as sports medicine.

 Dr. Mintzer’s Training

-Dr. Mintzer earned his medical degree from Harvard Medical School and undergraduate degree from Princeton University.
-He received extensive post-graduate education in Boston, including an internship in general surgery at Brigham and Women’s Hospital; residencies with Harvard’s combined orthopedic surgery program and Children’s Hospital as well as a fellowship in sport medicine at New England Medical Center/Tufts University.
-He also has a master’s degree in business administration from Florida State University in Tallahassee and a bachelor’s degree from Princeton University in New Jersey.
+Dr. Mintzer earned his medical degree from Harvard Medical School in Boston, Massachusetts.
+He completed residencies with Harvard’s combined orthopedic surgery program and Children’s Hospital as well as a fellowship in arthroscopic sports medicine at New England Medical Center/Tufts University.
+He received a master’s in business administration (MBA) from Florida State University in Tallahassee and a bachelor’s degree from Princeton University in New Jersey.

 About Dr. Mintzer

 He is certified by the American Board of Orthopaedic Surgery and has a subspecialty certificate in orthopedic sports medicine.
-He also is a member of several professional organizations, including the American Academy of Orthopaedic Surgeons, Professional Soccer Physicians Society (PSPS) and a former member of the NBA Physicians Association.
+Dr. Mintzer is a member of several professional organizations, including the American Academy of Orthopaedic Surgeons, Professional Soccer Physicians Society (PSPS) and a former member of the NBA Physicians Association.